lilyhh0303/efds-ta-python/README.md

 # Python for Finance Summer Workshop

-Welcome to the Python for Finance workshop, where we'll explore, analyse and visualise time series data and CRSP data.
+Welcome to the Python for Finance workshop, where we'll explore, analyse and visualise financial data.

 ## Workshop Materials